davidbeleznay/ai-forester-app/README.md

 - Developed by AI Forester Technologies
 - Special thanks to the forestry professionals who provided domain expertise
 - Built with React Native and Expo

+## Changelog

+### 2025-04-27
+- Fixed import path error in App.tsx
+- Added NavigationContainer wrapper in App.tsx
+- Updated HomeSettingsTabs to use lucide-react-native icons instead of react-native-feather
+- Updated icon imports in HomeScreen.tsx to use lucide-react-native
+- Implemented ConnectivityStatus component for offline status display